-Looking at the value-based fundamentals has been costly.
-It's apparently not important that the European ESM designed to bail out the Continent is underpinned by \$80billion which has been pledged by among others the same countries it is seeking to help; or that the Greek coalition is fragmenting and if there were an election today the result would be very different; or for that matter that the biggest European Banks often operate balance sheets that are bigger than the parent country's GDP; or that the arrears of Spain's biggest banks are still unbelievably reported to be in the single digits and these same banks will apparently bail out the "bad banks"; or that Italian austerity hasn't even started; or that Draghi's put was conditional on the recipient capitulating and leaving their sovereignty at the door.
-Yes- despite all of that, being short risk over the last couple of months has been the wrong thing to do.
+Or that the Greek coalition is fragmenting and if there were an election today the result would be very different; or for that matter that the biggest European banks often operate balance sheets that are bigger than the parent country's GDP.

+Or that the arrears of Spain's biggest banks are still unbelievably reported to be in the single digits and these same banks will apparently bail out the "bad banks", or that Italian austerity hasn't even started; or that Draghi's put was conditional on the recipient capitulating and leaving their sovereignty at the door.

-Investment markets have pushed central bankers and governments to go from implicit guarantees (through the European Target 2 mechanism) and explicit threats (the withdrawal of support for Greece), to explicit guarantees (whatever it takes) and implicit consequences (inflation down the road?).
+Yet despite all of that, being short risk over the last couple of months has been the wrong thing to do.
+Investment markets have pushed central bankers and governments to go from implicit guarantees (through the European target 2 mechanism) and explicit threats (the withdrawal of support for Greece), to explicit guarantees (whatever it takes) and implicit consequences (inflation down the road?).

 The markets have figured out that much like a shark, a large industrialized economy cannot stop swimming for any length of time.
-The leverage in the system just will not allow it, it's a perverse catch 22.
-The consequences of the Shark stopping for a spell are observable anecdotally in nations like Greece or Spain, where the austerity/negative growth /insolvency spiral that has been engaged will test the limits and subservience of any modern society.
+The leverage in the system just will not allow it; it's a perverse catch 22.

+The consequences of the shark stopping for a spell are observable anecdotally in nations like Greece or Spain, where the austerity/negative growth /insolvency spiral that has been engaged will test the limits and subservience of any modern society.

-And so it goes on; the enormous European and global Bank balance sheets cannot and will not take a slide in global GDP particularly well given that weak GDP leads to weak revenue, which leads to rising defaults and asset impairment.
-In a system where the safety nets are frayed and the consequences dire, the system will continue to be protected by the Central planners, who will continue to prime the market with the liquidity, which allows the treasury functions of Government to deliver some measure of austerity.
+And so it goes on; the enormous European and global bank balance sheets cannot and will not take a slide in global GDP particularly well given that weak GDP leads to weak revenue, which leads to rising defaults and asset impairment.

+In a system where the safety nets are frayed and the consequences dire, the system will continue to be protected by the central planners, who will continue to prime the market with the liquidity, which allows the treasury functions of government to deliver some measure of austerity.

 In the current context fiscal policy has now become cyclical (cutting budgets when the economy desperately needs stimulus), which is exactly the reason central banks have little to no choice but to continue to prime asset markets and hope that it trickles through to the real economy.

 The point is there will be a continued divergence between assets prices and asset value.
 The task for the long only managers and hedge funds is therefore getting tougher.

+Back to basics

-In this kind of environment, a fixed income manager must have their wits about them.
-The emphasis should be on credit discovery and plugging the funding fissures that are functions of liquidity and in-accessibility rather than riding the risk wave.
+In this kind of environment a fixed income manager must have their wits about them.
+The emphasis should be on credit discovery and plugging the funding fissures that are functions of liquidity and inaccessibility rather than riding the risk wave.

 It has never been more important to get back to looking at bonds as loans and promises of repayment rather than faceless securities.